yashrmaa/yasharma/content/reading/index.md

 * The Alignment Problem - Brian Christian
 * A Bright Future - Joshua S. Goldstein and Staffan A. Qvist
 * This is water - David Foster Wallace
+* When Breath Becomes Air (audiobook) - Paul Kalanithi

 ### Unfinished

 * A writer's diary v1, v2 - Fyodor Dostoevsky
 * Working - Robert Caro
 * The river of doubt - Candice Millard
-* The courage to be disliked - Fumitake Koga and Ichiro Kishimi
 * Exhalations - Ted Chiang
 * Swimming Studies - Leanne Shapton
 * Ducks, Newburyport - Lucy Ellmann
 * See What You're Missing: New Ways of Looking at the World Through Art - Will Gompertz
+* The Living Mountain - Nan Shepherd

 ## 2025